MarginaliaSearch/www.marginalia.nu/content/log/A_122_dead_websites/index.md

 ---

-As some of the work planned for Marginalia Search this year has been progressing a bit faster than anticipated, there was time to implement an unplanned change:
+As some of the work planned for Marginalia Search this year has been progressing a bit faster than anticipated, there was time to implement an unplanned change.

 A system for detecting when servers are online,  to avoid serving dead links and improve data quality, and for detecting when websites have significant changes including ownership changes.